KIT-Workflows/PCU-MOF/README.md

 conda activate py2
 ```

-After activation of py2 environment, the library for AuToGraFs must be installed:
+After activation of py2 environment, the library for AuToGraFS must be installed:

 ```
 ase, scipy, numpy<1.15.0